“The staff on Unit 4 South were angels, and I am grateful to be able to support the staff and families on this Unit.”

-On the evening of July 11th, the Johnson family called their pastor to The Vic at the family joined together in prayer and song.
+On the evening of July 11th, the Johnson family called their pastor to Victoria Hospital as the family joined together in prayer and song.
 Brent and his family were very touched when Ian, one of the nurses on Unit 4 South, joined the family during this special time.

 "It meant a lot to us that Ian and all staff were so respectful of our faith during this time," says Brent.
 "There were a lot of people with us at the hospital near the end, and the staff did their best to give us support when needed and also to give us space when needed.
 Everyone was extremely respectful and considerate during these final moments we had with Dad."